Tevimbra Dosage

 Recommended Dosage

-The recommended dose of TEVIMBRA is 200 mg administered as an intravenous infusion once every 3 weeks, until disease progression or unacceptable toxicity.
+The recommended dosage of TEVIMBRA as a single agent or in combination with chemotherapy is 200 mg administered as an intravenous infusion every 3 weeks until disease progression or unacceptable toxicity.

 Dosage Modifications for Adverse Reactions

 No dose reduction of TEVIMBRA is recommended.
 In general, withhold TEVIMBRA for severe (Grade 3) immune-mediated adverse reactions.
-Permanently discontinue TEVIMBRA for life-threatening (Grade 4) immune-mediated adverse reactions, recurrent severe (Grade 3) immune-mediated reactions that require systemic immunosuppressive treatment, or an inability to reduce corticosteroid dose to 10 mg or less of prednisone equivalent per day within 12 weeks of initiating steroids [see Warnings and Precautions (5.1)].
+Permanently discontinue TEVIMBRA for life-threatening (Grade 4) immune-mediated adverse reactions, recurrent severe (Grade 3) immune-mediated reactions that require systemic immunosuppressive treatment, or an inability to reduce corticosteroid dose to 10 mg or less of prednisone equivalent per day within 12 weeks of initiating steroids.

 Dosage modifications for TEVIMBRA for adverse reactions that require management different from these general guidelines are summarized in Table 1.